flschr/bearblog-automation/README.md

 | `B2_BUCKET_NAME` | The name of your B2 Bucket |

 ### 5. Enable Actions
-Go to the **Actions** tab in your repository and click **"I understand my workflows, go ahead and enable them"**.
+Go to the **Actions** tab and click **"I understand my workflows, go ahead and enable them"**.

 ---

 ## 🤖 How it works (Technical)

-The system uses **GitHub Actions** to run on a schedule (by default, every 6 minutes for the bot, every 6 hours for regular backups).
+The system uses **GitHub Actions** to run on a schedule (every 6 minutes for the bot, every 6 hours for backups).

-1.  **Scanning**: It parses your RSS feed via `feedparser`.
+1.  **Scanning**: Parses your RSS feed via `feedparser`.
-2.  **Deduplication**: It checks `posted.txt`.
-If the link was already posted, it skips.
+2.  **Deduplication**: Compares entries against `posted.txt`.
-3.  **Processing**: It downloads images, converts HTML to Markdown, and cleans it up.
+3.  **Processing**: Downloads images, extracts ALT-text, converts HTML to Markdown, and removes unwanted tags (like Bearblog's "pot-of-honey").
-4.  **Execution**: It sends data to Social Media APIs, IndexNow, and Backblaze B2.
+4.  **Execution**: Dispatches data to Social Media APIs, IndexNow, and Backblaze B2.
-5.  **State Save**: It commits the updated `posted.txt` back to the repository.
+5.  **State Save**: Commits the updated `posted.txt` back to the repository.

 *Note: The `backup/full_backup.py` script is intended for one-time manual runs to archive your entire blog history.
-It may require minor manual path adjustments depending on your specific environment.*
+It may require minor manual path adjustments.*

 ---